How to Fix: Can't Start Malwarebytes Installer Service

 " Dear Dennis,

 My Windows 10 computer recently upgraded and my desktop icons have gone missing.
 On top of that, Malwarebytes Antimalware no longer works.
 When I try to launch Malwarebytes Antimalware, it freezes at the Malwarebytes logo and does not progress.
 I've tried to uninstall Malwarebytes Antimalware but it tells me that it can't start the malwarebytes installer service.
-I'm completely lost!
+I'm completely lost and need Malwarebytes to run!
 I need your help! "

 My response: